 After Bigby’s, I invited them to go to Cebu IT Park and went to Ilaputi for some music and beer.
 It was raining that night so we had difficulties getting a vacant taxi cab.
 Thank goodness we managed to get one or else we would have been drenched in the rain so badly.

 They love the local beers.
-And they prefer San Miguel Light than Red Horse.
+And they prefer San Miguel Light to Red Horse.

 We didn’t stay there too long as we need to wake up early for our 5 AM travel to Bantayan the next day.